grahamcarman/docs/astro/env-vars-astro.md

 :::

 When you use Astro CLI commands to add or update environment variabes to your Deployment, your Deployment is automatically restarted to apply the environment variables.
 To verify if the environment varibles were applied correctly to your Deployment, go to the **Variables** tab of your Deployment in the Cloud UI.

+You cannot delete an environment variable using the Astro CLI.
+You either need to use the Cloud UI or use the `.env` file to only include the required environment variables.

 :::tip